absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 The CPU and GPU coexist and share the same memory.
 There may be sections where there is higher bandwidth than just normal CPU-based memory, but overall the integrated GPU has access to the same memory the CPU has.
 This makes for faster transfers, but probably slower overall computation.
-This has become quite useful recently with most consumer grade GPU's having around 8 GB of memory and locally run neural networks like diffusion models easily being able to use more than that.
+This has become quite useful recently with as most consumer grade GPU's have around 8 GB of memory, maybe slightly more, but your computer should at least have 16 GB of RAM.
+Buying more and upgrading, a desktop at least, is quite easy.
+This can allow you to run neural networks locally, even if your GPU isn't big enough to fit everything needed.
 A desktop GPU with more than 16GB of RAM would probably still outperform an integrated graphics card with 16GB of RAM available, but it would be very expensive.

 _________________

 ## Introducing wgpu and wgsl
-The guide will for all GPU purposes make use of the graphics library wgpu, but only the compute parts. wgpu is based on the WebGPU spec, which is supposed to be the new web GPU API, as well as not being particularly creative with their naming, the actual support in browsers for WebGPU is nascent.
-Chrome supports if you fiddle with some settings, but for most systems, especially if you aren't actually running in a browser, wgpu will default to using different, more powerful backends.
+I will for all GPU purposes make use of the graphics library wgpu, but only the compute parts. wgpu is based on the WebGPU spec, which is supposed to be the new GPU API for your browser, as well as not being particularly creative with their naming, the actual support in browsers for WebGPU is not great, but definitely progressing.
+For most systems, especially if you aren't actually running in a browser, wgpu will default to using different, more powerful backends.
 For example, at the time of writing this, I am using an HP laptop, with an Intel integrated graphics card running Windows 10.
 Whenver I run a program with wgpu, wgpu tells me it has chosen Vulkan as my current backend.
 We could of course just write Vulkan, but it would be a bit more complicated, as Vulkan is slightly more low-level than wgpu, but it would also be more powerful.
-But attaining ultimate performance isn't the purpose of the guide.
+But attaining ultimate performance isn't the purpose of this guide.
 It's to get as many people as possible started as soon as possible.
 It has to run on an Apple computer and it has to be easy to install.
 So, wgpu it is.
-While any API which has to cover as many platforms as wgpu does will usually be hampered by the lowest common denominator, it is possible to query wgpu for hardware support for various features, such as fp16.
-While wgpu is still quite new, it has some exciting features on the way, such as a hardware accelerated ray tracing extension.
+While any API which has to cover as many platforms as wgpu does will usually be hampered by the lowest common denominator, it is possible to query wgpu for hardware support for various features, such as fp16 support.

 The default shading language (the language you use to write the code the GPU will run) is wgsl, which was defined along with the WebGPU specification.
-It is possible to use other shading languages, such as glsl and hlsl, which also have more info and general documentation, but because of the increased code complexity in building the files to SPIR-V and then ingesting them, I elected to just use what was simplest.
+It is possible to use other shading languages, such as glsl, hlsl, Slang or rust-gpu, which also have more info and general documentation, but because of the increased code complexity in building the files to SPIR-V and then ingesting the SPIR-V, I elected to just use what was simplest.

 We can add wgpu to a project by going into the ```Cargo.toml``` file in the root directory, and under ```[dependencies]``` write the line ```wgpu = "*"```.
 It will pull down the latest version of wgpu.